newbooks/MCCE4/README.md

 Feel free to add features in [this section](doc/Features.md)

 ## MCCE4 Documentation
-Formal documentation is maintained under [doc](doc).
+Documentation on writing and using code is maintained under [doc](doc).

-Informal discussion is in [discussion board](https://github.com/GunnerLab/MCCE4/discussions)
+Developer discussion is in [discussion board](https://github.com/GunnerLab/MCCE4/discussions)